 To ensure that University websites are designed with consideration for the different types of internet connections available and user groups, web developers are responsible for testing their websites for accessibility and usability.
 The Marketing and Communications office has a test station equipped with a screen reader that is available for departments to test accessibility.
 For questions about web accessibility, please contact Marketing and Communications at email@example.com.

-The Disability Resource Center, unless otherwise provided, is the central point-of-contact to receive all requests for reasonable accommodation and to receive all documentation required to determine disability status under law.
+The Accessibility and Disability Resource Center, unless otherwise provided, is the central point-of-contact to receive all requests for reasonable accommodation and to receive all documentation required to determine disability status under law.
 This center will then make are commendation on accommodation to the appropriate administrative unit.
 Reasonable accommodation with respect to employment matters should be coordinated with the Office of Human Resources.
 Reasonable accommodation with respect to academic matters, including but not limited to faculty employment, should be coordinated with the Office of the Provost while all other issues of reasonable accommodation should be coordinated with the Office of the Vice President for Administrative Affairs.
 For questions, please contact the Disability Resource Center at firstname.lastname@example.org, (405) 325-3852 (Voice) or (405) 325-4173 (TDD).

 Individuals who have complaints alleging discrimination based upon a disability may file them with the Equal Opportunity Office in accordance with prevailing University discrimination grievance procedures.